StackExchange/dnscontrol/documentation/notifications.md

 ### Slack/Mattermost

-If you want to use the Slack integration, you need to create a webhook in Slack.
+To use the Slack integration, you need to create a webhook in Slack.
 Please see the [Slack documentation](https://api.slack.com/messaging/webhooks) or the [Mattermost documentation](https://docs.mattermost.com/developer/webhooks-incoming.html)

 Configure `slack_url` to this webhook.
 Mattermost works as well, as they share the same api,

 ### Microsoft Teams

-If you want to use the Teams integration, you need to create a webhook in Teams.
+To use the Teams integration, you need to create a webhook in Teams.
 Please see the [Teams documentation](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#add-an-incoming-webhook-to-a-teams-channel)

 Configure `teams_url` to this webhook.

 ### Telegram

-If you want to use the [Telegram](https://telegram.org/) integration, you need to create a Telegram bot and obtain a Bot Token, as well as a Chat ID.
+To use the [Telegram](https://telegram.org/) integration, you need to create a Telegram bot and obtain a Bot Token, as well as a Chat ID.
 Get a Bot Token by contacting [@BotFather](https://telegram.me/botfather), and a Chat ID by contacting [@myidbot](https://telegram.me/myidbot).

 Configure `telegram_bot_token` and `telegram_chat_id` to these values.